Urban Research and Projects

 Cities for people

 India is going to be more than 50% urban by 2030.
-However, the quality of life in urban India is sub-standard which in turn affects economic, social and human development of the country.
-We think there is an opportunity for us is to ensure that as our cities grow, they are better equipped to handle the urban proliferation and give a better life to urban dwellers.
+However, the quality of life in urban India is sub-standard – which in turn affects economic, social and human development of the country.
+We think there is an opportunity for us is to ensure that as our cities grow, they are better equipped to provide a better life to urban dwellers.

 At ATECF, we believe that urban planning, governance and citizen engagement are the tools to ensure this change.